Deam0on/deepEMIA/README.md

 - **Model Training**: Train instance segmentation models with Detectron2, including CPU-optimized and quantized models for efficient inference.
 - **Evaluation**: COCO-style evaluation with metrics export and optional visualization.
 - **Inference**: Batch inference with measurement extraction (e.g., scale bar detection, geometric analysis), result encoding, and CSV export.
+- **Iterative Inference**: Optionally repeat mask prediction and deduplication until no significant new masks are found, improving recall for challenging images.
+Control this with `--pass multi [max_iters]`.
 - **Web Interface**: Streamlit-based GUI for dataset management, task execution, progress monitoring, and result visualization/download.
 - **Cloud Integration**: Automated upload/download of datasets and results to/from Google Cloud Storage.
 - **ETA Tracking**: Automatic estimation and tracking of task durations for user feedback.